etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions.md

 ##### **Import Statement**

-The header process button "Import Statement" is shown for those financial accounts which have a matching algorithm assigned.
+The header process button **Import Statement** is shown for those financial accounts which have a matching algorithm assigned.
 This process button allows the user to import a bank statement which therefore is saved in the Imported Bank Statements tab of the financial account, and in the Bank Statement Lines sub-tab.

 !!! info
-    Etendo currently delivers the "Standard" matching algorithm.
+    Etendo currently delivers the **Standard** matching algorithm.
 The behavior of the standard matching algorithm is explained in the next section "Match Statement".

 !!! info
     Etendo allows the user to import a bank statement if an Import Bank File Format module has been previously installed.

 Etendo currently delivers below listed import bank file modules: